Gerbar0420/Gerbar0420.github.io/_posts/2024-03-13-cvProject.md

 ## Introduction

 The research aims to target specific sources of pollution to reduce their emissions, thereby improving air quality and lowering the incidence of diseases.
+I focused on Douliu area, and proposed two pollution sources **Sea salt spray** and **Industrial processes** along with other six variables together contributing 84% explanation of P1 concentration.
+The result shows that increasing a unit of **Sea salt spray** turns to an 0.62 unit increasing in P1 concentration holding other variables unchanged while

 - **Input**

-  Data provided by the Academia Sinica, the box plot of **responding variable P1** as shown in Figure 1.
+  Data provided by the Academia Sinica, the box plot of **responding variable P1** is defined as the percentage of patients with lower respiratory diseases among the total number of patients seeking medical attention.
+P1 values from the six areas are shown in Figure 1.

    ![](/images/AS_EDA.png "Figure 1")